shivanand-patil/TheDataSeminar/README.md

 - Indexing and Transaction
 - What are file descriptors and how do they relate to DB performance
-- MySQL Configuration, Backup and Recovery
+- MariaDB Configuration, Backup and Recovery
+- MariaDB types of db replication
-- Server logs, Database replication
+- MariaDB semi-sync replication exercise

+### Week-03

+- Data Partitioning, Sharding and Replicasets
 - CAP theorem in NoSQL, Distributed system/database
-- Data Partitioning, Sharding and Replicasets
 - Consistent Hashing and Quorums in NoSQL

-### Week-03

 #### SQL vs. NoSQL: Understanding the differences